sxxxhjjj/666/README.md

 function GetJeffreyRoots(forceRefresh)
     local now = tick()
-    if not forceRefresh and now - JeffreyCacheAt <= JeffreyCacheTTL then return JeffreyCacheList end

-    local list, seen = {}, {}
+    if not forceRefresh and now - JeffreyCacheAt <= JeffreyCacheTTL then return JeffreyCacheList end local list, seen = {}, {}
     pcall(function()
         for _, obj in ipairs(workspace:GetChildren()) do
             AddJeffreyRootFromObject(obj, list, seen)
         end
         local living = workspace:FindFirstChild("Living")
         if living then
             for _, obj in ipairs(living:GetDescendants()) do
                 AddJeffreyRootFromObject(obj, list, seen)
             end
         end

-        -- Fallback only when common locations did not find Jeffrey/Jeffery. if #list == 0 then
+        if #list == 0 then
             for _, obj in ipairs(workspace:GetDescendants()) do
                 AddJeffreyRootFromObject(obj, list, seen)
             end
         end
     end)
     JeffreyCacheList = list
     JeffreyCacheAt = now
     return JeffreyCacheList